sergeyk/rayleigh/README.md

 We found that FLANN performs very well; since it includes kd trees, we did not extensively experiment with the cKDTree.

-## Results
+## System Architecture & Results

+The separation of concerns of our application are:

+- ImageCollection and SearchableImageCollection process images and construct index.

+- Flask web app provides a REST interface to the SearchableImageCollection and some utility methods, such as plotting color histograms.

+- HTML/JS UI is output by Flask, which fills in some things on the server side, but the search results are fetched with a separate AJAX call, to provide easy extension to loading multiple pages of results in a scrolling interface.

-Please use the [demo](http://ec2-204-236-191-162.us-west-1.compute.amazonaws.com) and draw your own conclusions.
+Please use the [demo](http://ec2-204-236-191-162.us-west-1.compute.amazonaws.com) and play around with different settings and color queries.

 I would appreciate suggestions on how to effectively display a summary of results here.

 ## Next Steps

-- In constructing a histogram, weighing pixels by visual saliency, with illustration of problem.
+- In constructing a histogram, weigh pixels by visual saliency.
+Often, the colors we perceive as important in the image actually do not take up much area and so are not well represented in the image histogram.

-- UI for adjusting percentages of each color.
+- Provide UI for adjusting percentages of each color in the palette query.
+No backend work is needed.

 - How to represent "do-not-care" colors?

-- Hard-limit re-normalization of the color histograms: cut off normalized histogram mass above some threshold, and re-normalize.
+- Threshold-and-re-normalize the color histograms: cut off normalized histogram mass above some threshold, and re-normalize.
 This is a trick used in constructing the [SIFT descriptor](http://en.wikipedia.org/wiki/Scale-invariant_feature_transform#Keypoint_descriptor), for example.